semiotic-ai/flat-head/Readme.md

 ### With S3

 There is a minio `docker-compose` script which can be used to run a local s3 instance with [minio](https://github.com/minio/minio?tab=readme-ov-file) for development, with a mock access id and key and a bucket for development on `/dev` folder.
 Run `docker-compose up -d` to set it up, clone the `minio.env` to the root folder as `.env` and populate the bucket with flat files to test.
 Populating the bucket ca be done manually by accessing the

+**minio does not work for large scale flat files, use it only for testing purposes.**

 ### Coverage